topiga/nuc10i7fnh/Actively Used/README.md

 **Misc → Security → AllowToggleSip**

 Enables in OpenCore picker the entry for disabling and enabling System Integrity Protection (SIP). **Note:** It is strongly recommended to _not_ make a habit of booting macOS with SIP disabled.
 The existence of this boot option is to just make it _easier_ to quickly disable SIP protection when genuinely needed, but it should be re-enabled again afterwards.

+**Misc → Security → ScanPolicy**

+The assigned value allows or prevents OpenCore from scanning and booting from untrusted sources (and partitions).
+A typical value of `17760515` (integer) or `0x10F0103` (hexadecimal) allows booting from most expected modern sources, whereas a value of `0` (zero) _disables_ this feature and allows booting from **any** source, especially useful for **USB installers.**

+* `0x00000001 - OC_SCAN_FILE_SYSTEM_LOCK` restricts scanning to **file systems** defined as a part of this policy
+* `0x00000002 - OC_SCAN_DEVICE_LOCK` restricts scanning to **device types** defined as a part of this policy
+* `0x00000100 - OC_SCAN_ALLOW_FS_APFS` allows scanning of APFS file system
+* `0x00010000 - OC_SCAN_ALLOW_DEVICE_SATA` allow scanning SATA devices
+* `0x00020000 - OC_SCAN_ALLOW_DEVICE_SASEX` allow scanning SAS and Mac NVMe devices
+* `0x00040000 - OC_SCAN_ALLOW_DEVICE_SCSI` allow scanning SCSI devices
+* `0x00080000 - OC_SCAN_ALLOW_DEVICE_NVME` allow scanning NVMe devices
+* `0x01000000 - OC_SCAN_ALLOW_DEVICE_PCI` allow scanning devices directly connected to PCI bus

+**Misc → Security → SecureBootModel**

+Sets Apple Secure Boot hardware model and policy.
+Specifying this value defines which operating systems will be bootable.
+Operating systems shipped before the specified model was released, will not boot.
+A value `Default` will match the model from the SMBIOS defined in the configuration; a value `Disabled` will match no model and Secure Boot will be disabled.

+**UEFI → APFS → MinDate**

+The APFS driver _date_ connects the APFS driver with the respective _calendar_ release date of macOS.
+This option allows restricting APFS drivers to modern macOS versions.
+A default date value of `0` (zero) corresponds to 2021/01/01 and can be used for macOS Big Sur and newer; a value of `-1` permits any macOS release to load, as it actually _disables_ this feature.

+**UEFI → APFS → MinVersion**

+The APFS driver _version_ connects the APFS driver with the respective macOS _release_.
+This option allows restricting APFS drivers to modern macOS versions.
+A default version value of `0` (zero) can be used for macOS Big Sur and newer; a value of `-1` permits any macOS version to load, as it actually _disables_ this feature.

 ## OpenCore Main Parameters